 How IT Teams Can Conduct a Cybersecurity Risk Assessment

 Key Takeaways:

-• Following the 5 Cs of cybersecurity (change, compliance, cost, continuity, coverage) lays a solid foundation for IT risk assessment.
+• Build a foundation: Mastering the 5 Cs (change, compliance, cost, continuity, coverage) is essential for effective risk assessment.

-• Proactive security is key—detecting risks is one thing, eliminating them before damage is done is another.
+• Go proactive: Detecting risks is good; eliminating them before they cause damage is better.

 But where do you start?
-We’re glad you asked.
-This guide will explain the fundamental steps of conducting a cybersecurity risk assessment.
+We’ve got you covered.
+This guide breaks down the fundamental steps of conducting a cybersecurity risk assessment that actually works.

+How IT Teams Can Conduct a Cybersecurity Risk Assessment